 Animated GIF images are cool and have their use.
 But they can get irritating at times, like when you are browsing your Twitter timeline or reading a web page.
 The movement can get distracting, as they start auto-playing as soon as you load the page.

-This post will show you how to turn off GIF and disable animated images in Edge, IE, Chrome, Firefox browsers, and stop them from auto-playing on your Windows 10 PC.
+This post will show you how to turn off GIFs and disable animated images in Edge, Chrome, Opera, Vivaldi and Firefox browsers and stop them from auto-playing on your Windows 11/10 PC.

 Type about:config in Firefox address bar and hit Enter to open Settings.
 Search for the image.animation_mode flag and change its value from Normal to None.

 Restart Firefox.
 This will completely disable image animations.